alicebob/miniredis/README.md

 SetTime() also sets the value returned by TIME, which defaults to time.Now().
 It is not updated by FastForward, only by SetTime.

+## Randomness and Seed()

+Miniredis has its own seed, which you can set via `m.Seed(...)`.
+The default seed is initialized via the global default source, so as long as you call `rand.Seed(...)` once, you'll get some randomness.

+Commands which use randomness are: RANDOMKEY, SPOP, and SRANDMEMBER.

 ## Example